For more things to in Montreal this Summer, have a look at our newest article “Things to do in Montreal this summer 2019”

 A List of Ultra Cool Things to Do in Montreal

 When did cool get so complicated?
-Cool used to be as easy as Fonz working the juke box.
-Now “cool” has multiple meanings and attributes.
-It’s having a trendy, new and imaginative aura all at the same time!
+“Cool” used to be as easy as Fonz working the juke box.
+Now the word has multiple meanings and attributes.
+Sometimes cool means being updated on the ltest trends, and sometimes it means stepping into uncharted waters.
 What’s certain is that the streets of Montreal ooze a definitive coolness.
-The city of festivals is littered with trendy and fashionable things to do and see.
-Here is our list of some chill soaked activities/spots in Montreal.
-10 cool things to do in Montreal
+The city of festivals is full of passianate musicians and artists ready to share their work, as well as laid-back spaces for those simply looking for a good time.
+Here are all the spots you need to know to stay in-the-know…

 [Disclaimer] The “aura of cool” can be fleeting.
 Therefore we cannot guarantee these spots will stay chill in the future.